 Through its contractor, MN Community Measurement, MDH convened a work group in 2009 to make recommendations on how to improve risk adjustment for QIPS.
-This workgroup concluded that, considering available data, risk adjustment by payer mix would be an acceptable proxy for differences in the severity of illness and socio-demographic characteristics of clinics' patient populations.
+This workgroup concluded that, considering available data, risk adjustment by payer mix-distinguishing between Medicaid, Medicare, and commercial payers, and the uninsured-would be an adequate proxy for differences in the severity of illness and socio-demographic characteristics of clinics' patient populations.
 That is, by risk adjusting or population-standardizing quality scores to the average statewide payer mix, variations that are due to different patient populations and that are not under the control of the provider can be adjusted and controlled within the calculation of the measure.
-While more sophisticated methods and models of adjusting for differences in clinical and population differences among providers are possible, more comprehensive approaches would require additional data and result in greater administrative burden for providers.
+While more sophisticated methods and models of adjusting for differences in clinical and population differences among providers exist, more comprehensive approaches would require collection of additional data, thereby resulting in greater administrative burden for providers.
+Still, by itself, the current risk adjustment approach does not suggest that other patient or provider factors outside of the control of physicians do not play an important role in explaining performance measure outcomes.